redis/redis-benchmarks-specification/docs/initial-full-sync-metric.md

 maximum individual duration, not concurrent fan-out wall time.
 Benchmark clients and profilers still start after initial synchronization; their results describe the later workload.
 This change makes no performance improvement claim.

+The existing `parallel-fullsync-*` specs each have one replica; their names refer to parallel encoder streams, not simultaneous replicas.
+The serial-start caveat applies to topologies with more than one replica.

+Dataset checks intentionally require exact counts.
+A truncated or oversized preload must fail rather than become an apparent timing improvement; do not add a tolerance to compensate for data-generator differences.
+Qualify the actual preload arguments and resolved client image before collecting comparisons.
+Primary validation probes fail closed on timeout or missing counters.
+A timing sample that cannot be verified is rejected even if the link became usable;
+qualification must retain these failures instead of selecting successful runs.